airtlab/machine-learning-for-quality-prediction-in-plastic-injection-molding/readme.md

 - [images](images/), including the images used in this readme file.

-## Data and Source code release agreement
+## Data and Source Code Release Agreement

 The dataset and the source code of the experiments are freely released for research and educational purposes.
 Please cite as
 - Polenta, A.; Tomassini, S.; Falcionelli, N.; Contardo, P.; Dragoni, A.F.; Sernani, P. A Comparison of Machine Learning Techniques for the Quality Classification of Molded Products.
 Information 2022, 13, 272. <https://doi.org/10.3390/info13060272>